-When the three Dosha are in balance they assist in the healthy nourishment, repair and growth of the body and mind.
-They are responsible for physical strength, complexion and a sense of joy.
-But if they are vitiated or out of balance, these dosha produce disease symptoms.
+When the three doshas are in balance, they assist in the healthy nourishment, repair, and growth of the body and mind.
+They are responsible for physical strength, complexion, and a sense of joy.
+But if they are vitiated or out of balance, these doshas produce disease symptoms.

 Follow a Vata pacifying diet.
-Use foods with a sweet, sour and salty taste.
-Apply oil to the body (preferably sesame), head (preferably coconut) and massage.
-Also put lukewarm sesame oil in the nose and ears ( 2-3 drops).
+Use foods with a sweet, sour, and salty taste.
+Apply oil to the body (preferably sesame), and head (preferably coconut) and massage.
+Also, put lukewarm sesame oil in the nose and ears ( 2-3 drops).
 Take a steam bath.
-Use spices which are hot in nature like ginger, pepper, cinnamon and garlic.
-Use herbs like ashwagandha, dried ginger and turmeric with milk for generalized Vata aggravation.
+Use spices that are hot in nature like ginger, pepper, cinnamon, and garlic.
+Use herbs like ashwagandha, dried ginger, and turmeric with milk for generalized Vata aggravation.
 For bloating take 1/2 teaspoon of caraway seeds along with a pinch of rock salt with warm water.
-For sleep take 2 capsules of Gotu Kola and 2 capsule of Tagar at night with warm milk or almond milk.
+For sleep take 2 capsules of Gotu Kola and 2 capsules of Tagar at night with warm milk or almond milk.
 Use medicated oils like MahaNarayan oil on painful parts.
 Use ghee and sesame oil or olive oil or mustard oil for cooking.
 Do yoga and breathing exercises.

 Comments will be approved before showing up.